Iva Kitchell: Biography

+Her one-woman revue, That Girl at the Bijou, enjoyed a ten day run at New York's Bijou Theatre in 1956 with accompanist Harvey Brown.
+The New York Times said of her performance, "There is nothing at all in the nature of satire anywhere on the program, for satire requires at least a touch of malice and Ms. Kitchell is warm and affectionate toward everything she burlesques."

 Kitchell told a Time Magazine interviewer in 1946 "I just think there is something completely ridiculous about anything that is too serious."

 Kitchell married painter and aeronautical engineer Stokely Webster in 1933.
 The couple adopted a daughter.
 After retiring from public performing in 1958, Kitchell ran a ballet studio in Huntington, Long Island, and later she and Webster relocated to Florida.